ifiokudoidiok/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model.
+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+    JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Event itself contains the properties and methods which are common to all events.
+Many DOM elements can be set up to accept (or "listen" for) these events, and execute code in response to process (or "handle") them.

 3. What is an event listener?

+    The object which receives a notification (an object that implements the Event interface) when an event of the specified type occurs.

 4. Why would we convert a NodeList into an Array?

+    NodeLists and Arrays are two different things because NodeLists are actually not a JavaScript API, but a browser API.
+In other to be able to handle NodeLists as an Array, we then have to convert it.

 5. What is a component?

+    A Component, simply put, is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.

 ### Git Set up